Exhibit Details

 Starting in 1990 and originally hosted by Octoraro Lodge 22 from 1990 – 1993, Chester County Council hosts the Special Camporee each year at Camp John H. Ware 3rd to provide disabled individuals with the chance to learn and experience all the wonder of the Scouting program.

-Octoraro 22 Hosts Its Third Conclave at Camp Horseshoe
+Octoraro 22 Hosts Its Third Conclave

 The 1991 Section NE-4B Conclave was the third conclave ever hosted by Octoraro Lodge #22, and it occurred on June 7 – 9, 1991 at Camp Horseshoe.